How to prevent users removing security from PDF files

 A well-designed PDF DRM system with a standalone viewer makes it very difficult for users to send high-quality copies of a document to others or edit it.
 They also typically contain additional measures not seen in plugins or data rooms, such as the ability to lock specific documents to devices to prevent sharing, prevent screenshotting, and printing to unprotected PDFs.

-Because Locklizard does not use passwords and uses its own Reader software to enforce restrictions, users cannot bypass or remove the protection.
+Locklizard does not use passwords and uses its own reader software to enforce restrictions.
+As a result, users cannot easily bypass or remove the PDF security.

 Here’s how to protect a PDF and prevent users from removing the protection: